On this page:

 What you can do

-There are also provisions under section 82 of the Environmental Protection Act 1990 for you to complain directly to the magistrates court.
-The magistrates court can make a nuisance order and it can impose a fine.
+You can also complain directly to the Magistrate’s Court under section 82 of the Environmental Protection Act 1990.
+The Magistrate’s Court can make a nuisance order and it can impose a fine.

 Noise we can’t deal with

 Please note that we have no jurisdiction in respect of noise from aircraft or trains.
 For train and railway noise, contact the Network Rail Helpline on 0845 711414.

 If you are experiencing noise from any aircraft please contact the Civil Aviation Authority (CAA), on 020 7453 6525.

 - Monday, Tuesday, Thursday, Friday – 9am to 5pm (telephone)

 - Wednesday – 9am to 4pm (telephone)